kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 1. ⚠️ Enforce deadlines.
 Communicate with SIGs via Slack and email lists to keep up to date on status.

-    ### COMUNICATE ALL 3 MAJOR DATES AT LEAST A WEEK PRIOR, INCLUDING THE RELEASE DATE REPO FREEZE, FOLLOWING THE BELOW METHODS:
+    ### COMMUNICATE ALL 3 MAJOR DATES AT LEAST A WEEK PRIOR, INCLUDING THE RELEASE DATE REPO FREEZE, FOLLOWING THE BELOW METHODS:

     - Keep developers apprised of due dates for docs.